 You may have considered going on a wheat-free diet, but what are the facts?
-Our Nutritionist, Lucy-Ann takes a quick look into wheat and healthy snacking.
+Our Nutritionist, Lucy-Ann takes a quick look into no wheat meals and healthy snacking.

 Wheat and gluten are sometimes confused as same thing, but are in fact two different groups of proteins although they are often consumed at the same time.
 However, gluten is not exclusive to wheat and is also in other grains such as rye, oats, spelt, barley and kamut grain.
 Found in thousands of everyday foods, wheat can be difficult to avoid, especially in more heavily processed foods such as bread products, cakes, biscuits, buns, pizzas and wraps.
 Even simple foods can have wheat and gluten in them – microwave meals, soups and sweets use it as filler, but is wheat really something worth troubling yourself to avoid?